 An elder may file the action him or herself.
 If unable to do so, a guardian or estate representative (in the event of wrongful death) may file a claim on the elder’s behalf.
 An individual can face abuse claims for both actions and omissions that endanger or harm elderly individuals.
 Any caretaker may face a civil claim, including at home caregivers, nursing home caregivers, nurses, hospice caregivers, assisted living caregivers, and volunteers.

 At Fiol Law Group, we believe every instance of abuse represents an opportunity to stop a widespread problem in nursing homes.
 Not only does taking legal action bring you closer to a sense of justice and closure, but it may also prevent instances of abuse from happening again.
 A caretaker or facility that must pay for its wrongdoing may change care taking policies, hiring standards, and more to prevent future incidents.
 Let us help you obtain compensation and justice for your loved one.
 Call us now 816-223-6773 or 866-921-7560 in Tampa, FL for a free case evaluation.
+We handle all nursing home abuse lawsuits on a contingency fee basis, meaning your family only pays attorney fees if you win your case.

 Types of Nursing Home Abuse